mostjs/core/docs/api.rst

   runEffects :: Stream a -> Scheduler -> Promise void

-Activate an event stream and consume all its events.
+Activate an event :ref:`Stream` and consume all its events.

 Construction
 ^^^^^^^^^^^^